Loading Golf Stats...

 More Fantasy News

-Kirk shot a final round one-under 69 to finish in a tie for sixth place at the FedEx St. Jude Classic.
+Kirk shot a two-under 69 in the final round of the Dell Technologies Championship to finish in a tie for 35th place.